EmilyNed/EmilyNed/README.md

 ![](https://github.com/EmilyNed/EmilyNed/blob/main/Hello%20world.png)

 ## 💫 About Me:
 🌍 Originating from Macedonia, my professional journey began with a profound interest in both programming and human health.
-Equipped with a degree in Technical Engineering-Nutrition, I set out to merge these seemingly distinct domains.
+Equipped with a degree in Engineering Technology-Nutrition, I set out to merge these seemingly distinct domains.
 My objective?
 To deploy technology's capabilities for promoting healthier communities worldwide.

 🔭 I’m currently working on a Java application to send automated emails with motivational quotes and inspiring images sourced from an API.<br>
 👯 I’m looking to collaborate with inspiring people on Java projects.<br>